mustafaturhan2012/MacDynamic-Island/README.md

 # MacDynamic-Island
 Dynamic Island ✨ on your MacBook.
 Enjoy!
+(Requires macOS 26 or later.)

  ✨ Features
 Custom Floating NSPanel Architecture: Built on top of a borderless, transparent NSPanel floating natively in the status bar layer (.statusBar), ensuring it stays active across all spaces and full-screen apps (.canJoinAllSpaces).